 Kidnappings, blackmailings, acid attacks have become a routine in our society.
 The general rise of aggression in the society has resulted in increased cases of emotional disorders.
 These often go undetected.
 Why are men increasingly becoming abusive?
 The reasons could be suspicion, jealousy, ignorance, dissatisfaction or anything.
 Increased stress and fast-paced lifestyle have reduced the tolerance level.
 Increase in infidelity has given rise to insecurity, therefore one finds it difficult to handle rejection and hits back.
 Decreasing influence of the community and family in one’s life, at times of distress, is also responsible for the plight.
 There is no emotional outlet and thus, this gets translated into violence or aggressive behaviour.

 It also has to do a lot with the upbringing of men in our society.
 They have been taught not to cry or express their negative feelings in any positive manner leading to such outbursts.
 It is the urge for proving male supremacy that ends up over-riding all other sensibilities.
 Thanks to the patriarchal society we live in, man feels a woman is his property.
 It is true even today, despite having more working women on the scene.
 Economic empowerment does not necessarily lead to social empowerment.

 It’s saddening to see that even after proving herself in every sphere, a woman is not given the respect she deserves in our society.
 She seems more like a play-thing to the opposite gender, devoid of emotions and feelings.
 It’s for all to see in which direction is our society moving, and it’s only in our hands where we want to take it.
 A man’s thinking that women are weak will not actually make them so.
 We have always been fighters and will fight out this plight as well.
 Women have got to make the world safe for men since men have made it so damned unsafe for women.

 Silence often helps in finding the right answers.

 Love is like the air which can never cease.
-Some relationships are like the cool breeze which soothe your senses and some are like the dusty storms which pollute the very existence of air.
+Some relationships are like the cool breeze which soothe your senses and some are like the dust storms which pollute the very existence of air.